belelaritra/HackerRank_Contest_Scraper/README.md

 - Copy the Path of a folder where you want to save all codes and enter the path in the terminal
 - Change the `__HackerRank Email Id___` with your `HackerRank login mail id`
 - Change `___Password___` with with your `HackerRank Login Password`

+## Please Help me to improve the code

+You can also add tkinter gui.